ConduitNetwork/docs/integration_guides/Clouds/azure/azure.rst

 #.
 Select App Registrations
 #.
 Select your Active Directory Application
 #.
 Copy the Application ID
 #.
-Store/Paste for use as the Client ID when Adding your Azure cloud in |morpheus|
+Store/Paste for use as the Client ID when Adding your Azure cloud in |conduit|

    .. image:: /images/azure/newazure-3c6fa.png